Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 Cancel your broadband without exit fees

-If you cancel your broadband contract within the minimum contract period you will usually have to pay an early exit charge.
-Your early exit charge is calculated based on the number of months left in the initial contract, and varies by supplier.
+If you cancel your broadband contract within the minimum contract period, you will usually have to pay an early exit charge.
+Your early exit charge is calculated based on the number of months left in the initial contract and varies by provider.

 The minimum contract period is agreed on at the beginning of any new broadband contract.
-It usually lasts 12, 18 or 24 months depending on the provider and package you choose.
+It usually lasts 12, 18 or 24 months.
+Early exit fees are frustrating, especially if you’re cancelling for reasons out of your control.

 Â